Churches are unique places to work because the “shop is open” at times when most people are resting from their work week.

 - Has a culture of trust.

-- Provides employees the feeling of being supported by their supervisor to succeed at work.
+- Provides employees with the feeling of being supported by their supervisor to succeed at work.

 - There is autonomy and independent thinking.